 Because these devices are purpose-built, not to mention closed and proprietary, they would seem to be worst-case examples for applying SDN principles.
 But that also means they represent an opportunity for the biggest payoff, and it is for precisely this reason that large network operators are actively pursuing software-defined PON and RAN networks.
 This initiative is often referred to as CORD (Central Office Re-architected as a Datacenter) and has been the subject of much business analysis, including a comprehensive report by A.D.
 Little.

 Who Dares Wins!
-How Access Transformation Can Fast-Track Evolution of Operator Prodution Platforms.
+How Access Transformation Can Fast-Track Evolution of Operator Production Platforms.
 A.D.
 Little Report, September 2019.

 The central challenge of initiatives like CORD is to disaggregate the existing legacy devices, so as to isolate the underlying packet forwarding engine (the central element of the data plane) from the control plane.
 Doing so makes it possible to package the former as commodity hardware and to implement the latter in software.

 Progress disaggregating PON-based access networks is quite far along, with a solution known as SEBA (SDN-Enabled Broadband Access) currently being deployed in operator field trials; production deployments are expected by 2021.
-Full details are beyond the scope of this book, but the general idea is to add white-box OLT devices to a cluster similar to the one presented in Figure 9, resulting in configuration like the one depicted in Figure 10.
-In other words, the cluster includes a mix of compute servers and access white-boxes, interconnected by a switching fabric.
-And just as the Open Compute Project (OCP) has certified white-box ethernet switches, they now also certify white-box OLT devices.
+Full details are beyond the scope of this book, but the general idea is to add bare-metal OLT devices to a cluster similar to the one presented in Figure 9, resulting in configuration like the one depicted in Figure 11.
+In other words, the cluster includes a mix of compute servers and access devices, interconnected by a switching fabric.
+And just as the Open Compute Project (OCP) has certified bare-metal ethernet switches, they now also certify bare-metal OLT devices.
 Both the fabric switches and access devices are controlled by a software-defined control plane, with the code that implements that control plane running on servers in the cluster.

 Progress on Software-Defined Radio Access Networks (SD-RAN) lags software-defined broadband, with development still in the proof-of-concept stage.
 Disaggregating the RAN is a bigger challenge, but the payoff will likely be even larger, as it leads to a 5G-empowered edge cloud.
 We revisit SD-RAN in Chapter 8, but for a broad introduction to how 5G is being implemented according to SDN principles, we recommend a companion book.